NEUBIAS/training-resources/_modules/connected_components.md

 # Connectivity

 In an image, pixels are ordered in a squared configuration.

 For performing a connected component analysis, it is important to define which pixels are considered direct neighbors of a pixel.
 This is called connectivity and defines which pixels are considered connected to each other.

-Unfortunately, there is not only one way to define connectivity.
-Depending upon the inclusion of corner pixels, one can have a 4 or 8--connectivity in 2D and  a 6 or 26-connectivity in 3D respectively.
-The chosen connectivity type may affect the object size.
+Essentially the choice is whether or not to include diagonal connections.

+Or, in other words, how many orthogonal jumps to you need to make to reach a neighboring pixel; this is 1 or an orthogonal neighbor and 2 for a diagonal neighbor.

+This leads to the following equivalent nomenclatures:

+- 2D: 1 connectivity = 4 connectivity
+- 2D: 2 connectivity = 8 connectivity
+- 3D: 1 connectivity = 6 connectivity
+- 3D: 2 connectivity = 26 connectivity

 <img src="../figures/connected_components_connectivity2D.png"  align ="left" width="50%" >
 <img src="../figures/connected_components_connectivity3D.png"  align ="right" width="50%">